Big East men's basketball tournament: Television coverage

-Before the 2013 conference split, the Big East was the only conference to have every tournament game broadcast nationwide on the ESPN family of networks, with every game from the second round forward broadcast on ESPN.
-2011 marked the first year the tournament was broadcast in 3D on ESPN 3D.
+Before the new Big East Conference was founded during the offseason in 2013, the original Big East was the only conference to have every tournament game broadcast nationwide on the ESPN family of networks, with every game from the second round forward broadcast on ESPN itself.
+The first year the tournament was broadcast in 3D on ESPN 3D was in 2011.